Kuma Protocol

 KUMA Swap

 The KUMA Swap is a core smart contract of the KUMA Protocol.
-Its parameterization is managed by the KUMA DAO, governed by MIMO token holders.
+Its parameterization is managed by the , governed by MIMO token holders.

 KUMA NFTs holders can swap their regulated NFTs for composable interest bearing tokens that can be used across the DeFi ecosystem.